Best Backpack Sprayer Reviews For The Money

 5. Hudson 13854 Never Pump Bak-Pak 4 Gallon Battery Operated Sprayer

 Here are some of the main features on the Hudson 13854.

-- 4 varied-application nozzle settings (fan, dual cone, single cone, and long reach)
+- Four varied-application nozzle settings (fan, dual cone, single cone, and extended reach)

 - Polyester on/off valve, thumb-operated, well-sized